-Scripps has operated broadcast television stations since 1947, when it launched Ohio's first television station, WEWS in Cleveland.
-Today, our television station group reaches approximately 13% of the nation's households, and includes ten ABC affiliates, three NBC affiliates, one independent station and five Azteca affiliates.
+Scripps has operated broadcast television stations since 1947, when it launched Ohio's first television station, WEWS-TV in Cleveland.
+Today, our television station group reaches approximately 13% of the nation's households and includes 10 ABC affiliates, three NBC affiliates, one independent station that we operate as a duopoly with our Kansas City NBC affiliate and five Azteca America affiliates.

-We produce news and information content that informs and engages local and national communities.
-We distribute our content to four platforms; broadcast, online, smartphones and tablet.
+We produce high quality news and information content that informs and engages local and national communities.
+We distribute our content to four platforms - broadcast, Web, smartphones and tablets.
 It is our objective to develop content and applications designed to enhance the user experience on each of those platforms.
 Our ability to cover our communities across multiple digital platforms allows us to expand our audiences beyond our traditional broadcast television boundaries.

 Our digital sites offer comprehensive local news and information and user-generated content.
 We continue to enhance our online and digital services, using features such as long-form text articles, in addition to streaming video and audio, to deliver our news and information content.
-Many of our journalists routinely produce videos for consumption through our digital platforms and use an array of social media sites such as Facebook, YouTube and Twitter to communicate with and build our audiences.
-We have embraced mobile technology by offering our products on e-readers as well as apps available on both the Apple and Android platforms.
+Many of our journalists routinely produce videos for consumption through our digital platforms and use an array of social media sites, such as Facebook, YouTube and Twitter, to communicate with and build our audiences.
+We have embraced mobile technology by offering our products on apps available on the Apple, Android, Kindle Fire and Windows 8 platforms.

 We continue to invest in platforms for digital technology including smartphone and tablet applications for mobile delivery of our news and information content.
-Currently our stations in Detroit, West Palm Beach, Kansas City and Tulsa are broadcasting a mobile signal from their towers.
-We also are working with the Mobile Content Venture, of which we are a charter member, to further exploit the potential of mobile broadcasting in our markets.
+Currently, our stations in Cincinnati, Detroit, Kansas City, Phoenix, Tampa, Tulsa, and West Palm Beach are broadcasting a mobile signal from their towers.
+We also are working with Mobile Content Venture, of which we are a charter member, to further exploit the potential of mobile broadcasting in our markets.

-We believe that the most critical component of our product mix is compelling news content.
-Since 2010 we have trained employees in our news departments to be multi-media journalists, allowing us to pursue a "hyper-local" strategy by having more reporters covering local news for our over-the-air and digital platforms.
-In 2012, various of our television stations earned media industry awards, including the Edward R. Morrow Award, George Foster Peabody Award, and Alfred I. duPont-Columbia Award.
+We believe that the most critical component of our product mix is compelling news content, which is an important link to the community and aids our stations' efforts to expand viewership.
+In addition, local news programming can provide access to advertising sources specifically to local news viewers.
+We have trained employees in our news departments to be multi-media journalists, allowing us to pursue a "hyper-local" strategy by having more reporters covering local news for our over-the-air and digital platforms.
+In 2013, a number of our television stations earned media industry awards, including the Edward R. Murrow Award, George Foster Peabody Award, Alfred I. duPont-Columbia Award, and the Scripps Howard Foundation Award.